-- 5.16.1 Unless explicitly permitted for a specific application, the following materials may not be used anywhere on the power unit: - a) Magnesium based alloys. - b) Metal Matrix Composites (MMC's). - c) Intermetallic materials. - d) Alloys containing more than 5% by weight of Iridium or Rhenium. - e) Copper based alloys containing more than 2.75% Beryllium. - f) Any other alloy class containing more than 0.25% Beryllium. - g) Tungsten base alloys. - h) Ceramics and ceramic matrix composites. - 5.16.2 The restrictions in Article 5.16.1 do not apply to coatings provided the total coating thickness does not exceed 25% of the section thickness of the underlying base material in all axes.
-In all cases, other than under Article 5.16.3(b), the relevant coating must not exceed 0.8mm. - 5.16.3 The restrictions in Article 5.16.1(h) do not apply to the following applications: - a) Any component whose primary purpose is for electrical or thermal insulation. - b) Any coating whose primary purpose is for thermal insulation of the outside of the exhaust system.

-5.16.4 Magnesium based alloys, where permitted, must be available on a non-exclusive basis and under normal commercial terms to all competitors.
+- 5.16.1 Unless explicitly permitted for a specific application, the following materials may not be used anywhere on the power unit: - a) Magnesium based alloys. - b) Metal Matrix Composites (MMC's). - c) Intermetallic materials. - d) Alloys containing more than 5% by weight of Iridium or Rhenium. - e) Copper based alloys containing more than 2.75% Beryllium. - f) Any other alloy class containing more than 0.25% Beryllium. - g) Tungsten base alloys. - h) Ceramics and ceramic matrix composites. - 5.16.2 The restrictions in Article 5.16.1 do not apply to coatings provided the total coating thickness does not exceed either 0.8mm or 25% of the section thickness of the underlying base material in all axes. - 5.16.3 The restrictions in 5.16.1(h) do not apply to the following applications: - a) Any component whose primary purpose is for electrical or thermal insulation. - b) Any coating whose primary purpose is for thermal insulation of the outside of the exhaust system. - 5.16.4 Magnesium based alloys, where permitted, must be available on a non-exclusive basis and under normal commercial terms to all competitors.
 Only those alloys covered by ISO16220 and approved by the FIA may be used.